Grimmscorpp/protestr/README.md

 ### Ensuring Teardown

-Good fixture design demands remembering to dispose of resources at the end of tests.
-Protestr takes care of it out of the box with the `__teardown__` function.
-Whenever a `provide()`-applied function returns or terminates abnormally, it looks for `__teardown__` in each (resolved) object it provided and invokes it on the object if found.
-So, all you need to do is define `__teardown__` once in a class, and it will be called every time you provide one.
+Protestr ensures teardown of resources out of the box, so you don't need to remember to do it.
+Every time a `provide()`-applied function terminates—naturally or abnormally—Protestr checks each spec in the fixture to see if it contains a `__teardown__` function.
+If found, the function is called, thus tearing down the generated object based on *your* cleanup rules without fail.

 ```python
 class MongoDB: